 window.top.postMessage({ action: 'metric', payload: { response: response } }, '*');

-The action: 'metric' parameter tells Gorilla that this is a metric.
-The payload parameter is a simple JSON object containing all the information you want to capture.
-In this contrived example, we only use a single property - response - with the value that was captured from the user.
-However, you can pass through as many as you like.
+parameter is a simple JSON object containing all the information you want to capture.
+In this contrived example, we only use a single property - response

 In order to tell Gorilla how to build these properties into the downloadable report, we need to add each one into the Metrics section of the task:

-Again, here we just have a single one, but you should add one for each property that you pass through in payload.
+Again, here we just have a single one, but you should add one for each property that you pass through in payload

 Finally, when our iFrame is finished and we want the participant to advance, we simply call: